What is the Limited Liability Company?

-Limited Liability Company (LLC) is a popular form of business which is a hybrid of a partnership form of business and company form of business.
-In other words, it provides the benefits of both these forms of business.
-Under this form of business, the owners are not personally liable for the company’s debts and liabilities (a feature peculiar to company form of business) and are provided same legal protection just like the members of a company.
-It implies that in the unlikely event of business suffering losses and getting sued creditors cannot make claim on the personal assets of the owners of LLC.
-Further, this business form can have an unlimited number of owners/members.
-The rules governing LLC differs from country to country and there is no uniformity in the same.
-Any business form opting for this form of business use LLC at the end of the entity’s name.
-For example, Clear Advisor LLC name itself signifies that the business is an LLC.
+Under this business, the owners are not personally liable for the company’s debts and liabilities (a feature peculiar to the company’s form of business).
+They are provided the same legal protection just like the members of a company.
+The implication is that if a business suffers losses and gets sued, the personal assets of the owners of the LLC cannot be claimed by creditors.
+Further, this business form can have unlimited owners/members.
+The rules governing LLCs differ from country to country and are not uniform, emphasizing that each state has its own LLC laws, which can significantly influence how these entities are formed, operated, and taxed.
+Any business form opting for this business uses LLC at the end of the entity’s name.
+For example, Clear Advisor LLC’s name signifies the company is an LLC.

 Characteristics of a Limited Liability Company (LLC)

-Advantages of a Limited Liability Company (LLC)
+Advantages of Limited Liability Company (LLC)

 Disadvantages of Limited Liability Company (LLC)